A Story About Carrie Evans

 One major difference between these rainbow-powered flights is Alderwoman Carrie Evans.
 Her improvised (and later viral) defense of the Pride Flag transformed a city-sized kerfuffle into an international affair.

-What follows is a three-part chronicle on the events before and after a speech about a Pride Flag echoed beyond a city that today no longer allows a Pride Flag, or other non-governmental flags, to fly.
+What follows is a three-part chronicle on the events before and after a speech about a Pride Flag echoed beyond a city that today no longer allows a Pride Flag, or…

 --